JoseEstevan/DS-Experiments/Appen's Disaster Pipeline/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Acknowledgements [Rebecca Bilbro](https://rebeccabilbro.github.io/module-main-has-no-attribute/)'s for writing a blog post that helped me a lot.
+Acknowledgements to [Rebecca Bilbro](https://rebeccabilbro.github.io/module-main-has-no-attribute/)'s for writing a blog post that helped me a lot.
 Feel free to use the code here as you would like!